• Art Magazine

 Create a timeline with milestones

-A well-thought-out schedule forms the "heart" of event management.
-It serves as a guideline for the entire team and ensures that everyone knows when and what needs to be done.
+A well-thought-out schedule forms the heart of event management.
+It serves as a guide for the entire team and ensures that everyone knows when and what to do.
 The following components should be considered for an effective schedule:

 • Delivery & setup : Installation of equipment, decoration, seating (1-2 days before the start)